 Frescobaldi Alie 2019, Toscana IGT: An atypical wine because the wine combines Syrah with Vermentino.
 The Vermentino adds an unusual dimension to the wine giving the wine body and depth.
 The effervescence in this wine presents an almost sparkling wine effect.
-The wine is elegant and delicate yet bright qualities that accentuated the flavors of pink grapefruit and peach.
+The wine is elegant and delicate yet displays bright qualities that accentuated the flavors of pink grapefruit and peach.

 Irvine and Roberts Rosé of Pinot Noir 2018: Clone 777 Pinot grapes are intentionally farmed for Rosé.
 Find a very beautifully balanced Rosé with nice acidity and floral aromas, especially those of rose petals and fruity flavors of strawberry on the palate.

-Oak Farm Vineyards 2019 Rosé: Combining Barbera and Sangiovese make this wine stand out.
-The wine incorporates the Saignée Method of bleeding off the grapes to produce a dry Italian style wine with lots of acidity and minerality.
+Oak Farm Vineyards 2019 Rosé: Combining Barbera and Sangiovese, make this wine stand out.
+The wine incorporates the Saignée Method of bleeding off the grapes to produce a dry Italian-style wine with lots of acidity and minerality.
 The wine is dry yet very fruity and exhibits flavors of strawberry, cherry, and stone fruits, mostly peach.
 Even the bottle is enticing with its single floral image that drapes across the bottle, forming a lovely example of bottle art.

 2019 Pasqua wine is another example of using unusual varieties to add character.
 The wine blends mostly Corvina with smaller portions of Trebbiano, Syrah, and Carmenere.
-The result is a pale pink colored wine that is refreshingly crisp and bright.
+The result is a pale pink-colored wine that is refreshingly crisp and bright.
 With lots of acidity, the wine has citrus and stone fruit on the palate with hints of spice on the finish.

-Papapietro Perry Rosé 2019: The process utilizes a different form of Saignée because it bleeds juice off the red juice due to the conveyor belt arms direction, usually causing juice to go to waste.
-The result is a layered, elegant wine due to the uses of various clones.
+Papapietro Perry Rosé 2019: The process utilizes a different form of Saignée because it bleeds juice off the red juice due to the conveyor belt arms’ direction, usually causing juice to go to waste.
+The result is a layered, elegant wine due to the use of various clones.
 The Rosé is bright with nice acidity and balance.
 I found melon aromas on the nose, while on the palate, flavors of melon and lighter fruit prevail.